 Victoria Memorial showcases Indo-Saracenic revivalist architectural style with clear Mughal, Egyptian, Islamic, Venetian, Deccani and British elements.
-Made of gorgeous white Markana marble, the structure soars to a height of 56 metres.
+Made of gorgeous white Markana marble, the structure soars to 56 metres.
 The building appears to be inspired by the world-famous Taj Mahal, featuring a central dome, four smaller domes, domed chhatris, domed towers, and a terrace.
-Standing atop the central dome is an almost 5 metres tall figure of Angel of Victory.
-Numerous allegorical sculptures can be found all over the edifice.
+Standing atop the central dome is an almost 5 metres tall figure of the Angel of Victory.
+Numerous allegorical sculptures can be seen all over the tower.

 Victoria Memorial in 21st Century

 Victoria Memorial stands today as one of the most noteworthy monuments in Kolkata, as well as one of the most visited museums in the city.
 It features 25 galleries where you can come across 28000 artefacts such as sculptures, ammunition, books, paintings and more.
-After a tour of the museum, you can relax in the 56 acres of lush gardens surrounding the monument.
+After a museum tour, you can relax in the 56 acres of lush gardens surrounding the monument.
 The green space is replete with statues of renowned historical personalities.